A Generalized CUR decomposition for matrix pairs: Conclusions

 \section{Conclusions}

 In this paper we propose a new method, the DEIM-induced GCUR (generalized CUR) factorization with pseudocode in \cref{alg:GCUR-DEIM}.
 It is an extension of the DEIM-CUR decomposition for matrix pairs.
+Just as the CUR decomposition has an interpolative decomposition (see, e.g., \cite{Voronin}) associated with it, there is a {\em generalized interpolative decomposition} (see \eqref{eq:ID}) associated with the GCUR decomposition.

 When $B$ is square and nonsingular, there are close connections between the GCUR of $(A,B)$ and the DEIM-induced CUR of $AB^{-1}$.
 When $B$ is the identity, the GCUR decomposition of $A$ coincides with the DEIM-induced CUR decomposition of $A$.
 There exist a similar connection between the CUR of $AB^+$ and the GCUR of $(A, B)$ for a nonsquare but full-rank matrix $B$.